-Compression Springs are open-coil helical springs wound or constructed to oppose compression along the axis of wind.
-Helical Compression is the most common metal spring configuration.
-These coil springs can work independently, though often assembled over a guide rod or fitted inside a hole.
-When you put a load on a compression coil spring, making it shorter, it pushes back against the load and tries to get back to its original length.
-Compression springs offer resistance to linear compressing forces (push), and are in fact one of the most efficient energy storage devices available.
+Helical compression springs are the most common type of metal spring configuration.
+Compression springs are an open coil helical spring wound or made to oppose compression force along the axis of wind.
+Compression coil springs can work independently, and are often assembled over a rod or inside a hole area.
+When load is applied to a compression coil spring, they become shorter and it pushes back against that load and attempts to move back to to its original length.
+A compression spring offers resistance to linear compressing forces (push), and are very efficient energy storage devices.

 Compression Springs are found in a wide variety of applications ranging from automotive engines and large stamping presses to major appliances and lawn mowers to medical devices, cell phones, electronics and sensitive instrumentation devices.
 The most basic installation is anywhere requiring a push button.
 Conical type springs are generally used in applications requiring low solid height and increased resistance to surging.